OSU-BMBL/DESSO/README.md

+# IMPORTANT

+The DESSO server was recently attacked by hackers and it is temporarily closed.
+We are actively working on patching the server and will restore it shortly.
+If you need to access to the database results, we have the full archived version for download: https://bmbl.bmi.osumc.edu/downloadFiles/DESSO_ENCODE_seq_results.tar.gz (~25GB)

 # DESSO (DEep Sequence and Shape mOtif)

 DESSO is a deep learning-based framework that can be used to accurately identify both sequence and shape regulatory motifs from the human genome.
 The performance of DESSO was evaluated on the [690 ChIP-seq datasets](https://genome.ucsc.edu/ENCODE/downloads.html).